‘Did you check your spam folder?’

 Create a rule for newsletters

 So you’ve signed up to a bunch of newsletters, RSS feeds or promotional material.
 All of a sudden you seem to be getting a lot of emails that you’re mildly interested in but you just don’t have time to read.
 You don’t want to unsubscribe to them completely because occasionally there are nuggets of gold.
-Here’s a video tutorial on how you can create ‘rules’ to automatically divert incoming messages to a folder of your choice using Outlook.

 Keep a good routine